FutureShockco/crosswars.docs/game.md

 ![](/img/help/image101.jpg)

 Players can change their nicknames no more than once a month and they can not do it for two days after their last started battle with other players.
 The profile picture is added by pasting down the image location a.k.a. image address.
 You can do this by the right click of your mouse on the image you want and choosing “copy image address”.
 Make sure that you use the image that is not protected by any copyright laws.
-DrugWars will not be responsible for any violations of copyrights done by its players.
+CrossWars will not be responsible for any violations of copyrights done by its players.

 ![](/img/help/image2.jpg)